Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 - Promoting a positive work environment

-To improve your emotional intelligence, you can identify your weaknesses, referring to Goleman’s five components, and ask for help and feedback from your own manager.
+To improve your emotional intelligence, you can identify your weaknesses, refer to Goleman’s five components, and ask for help and feedback from your own manager.
 Once you have identified the areas that need attention, you can actively practice emotional intelligence.

 - Keep a journal, record your observations and responses and get to know yourself.
 Learn what your values are and why they are important to you, what motivates you, what riles you up